quicwg/base-drafts/draft-ietf-quic-transport.md

 for reachability on a path.
 An endpoint sends a PATH_RESPONSE in response as per
 {{migrate-validate}}.

+PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are "probing frames", and all other frames are "non-probing frames".
+A packet containing only probing frames is a "probing packet", and a packet containing any other frame is a "non-probing packet".

-PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are "probing" frames.
-Until an endpoint receives packets containing other frames from a given peer address, it MUST NOT send other types of frames to that address.
+An endpoint MUST NOT send non-probing frames to a peer address until it receives a non-probing packet from that address.

 ### Initiating Connection Migration {#initiating-migration}